Cephalanthus occidentalis

 -

-Soak your Cephalanthus occidentalis roots in water for 3-6 hours prior to planting.
+Soak the Cephalanthus occidentalis roots in water for 3-6 hours prior to planting

-Plant your "Button bush" bare roots into temporary pots with a multipurpose compost in spring and grow-on in a sheltered spot outdoors.
+Plant your "Button bush" bare roots into temporary pots with a multipurpose compost within a week of delivery and grow-on in a sheltered spot outdoors

 Plant out into borders or permanent containers in late spring or early summer once in full growth.
 Choose a position in sun or shade depending on the variety.